Postpartum confinement: Special foods

 The custom of confinement advises new mothers to choose energy and protein-rich foods to recover energy levels, help shrink the uterus, and for the perineum to heal.
 This is also important for the production of breastmilk.
 Among the traditionally recommended galactogogues were rich porridge, fish soup, and hard-boiled eggs.
 Sometimes, new mothers only begin to consume special herbal foods after all the lochia is discharged.

-A common dish is pork knuckles with ginger and black vinegar as pork knuckles are believed to help replenish calcium levels in women.
+In Guangdong, a common dish is pork knuckles with ginger and black vinegar as pork knuckles are believed to help replenish calcium levels in women.
 Ginger is featured in many dishes, as it is believed that it can remove the 'wind' accumulated in the body during pregnancy.
 Meat-based soup broths are also commonly consumed to provide hydration and added nutrients.

+In Shanxi, new mothers consume high-quality millet porridge and soup made from chickens at specific ages.

+In Singapore, confinement dishes are thoughtfully crafted to support postpartum recovery.
+Sesame Oil Chicken helps replenish blood and keep the body warm, while Green Papaya Soup is known to boost breast milk supply.
+Red Dates Tea restores vitality and maintains warmth, and Black Vinegar Pig Trotters provide calcium and collagen to strengthen bones and joints.

+Rituals

+In Guangdong province, new mothers are barred from visitors until the baby is 12 days old, marked by a celebration called 'Twelve mornings' (known as 十二朝).
+From this day onwards, Cantonese families with a new baby usually share their joy through giving away food gifts, while some families mark the occasion by paying tribute to their ancestors.
+When the "month is fulfilled" (manyue) after 30 days, the mother receives relatives and friends who bring special foods such as Chinese red eggs.

 Indian subcontinent

-In India it is called jaappa (also transliterated japa); in Pakistan, sawa mahina ("five weeks").
+In parts of India it is called jaappa (also transliterated japa); in North India and Pakistan, sawa mahina ("five weeks").

 Most traditional Indians follow the 40-day confinement and recuperation period also known as the jaappa (in Hindi).
 A special diet to facilitate milk production and increase hemoglobin levels is followed.
 Sex is not allowed during this time.
 In Hindu culture, this time after childbirth was traditionally considered a period of relative impurity (asaucham), and a period of confinement of 10–40 days (known as purudu) was recommended for the mother and the baby.
 During this period, she was exempted from usual household chores and religious rites.
 The father was purified by a ritual bath before visiting the mother in confinement.

 In the event of a stillbirth, the period of impurity for both parents was 24 hours.

 Many Indian subcultures have their own traditions after birth.
 This birth period is called Virdi (Marathi), which lasts for 10 days after birth and includes complete abstinence from puja or temple visits.

 In Pakistan, postpartum tradition is known as sawa mahina ("five weeks").